cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     This behaviour will be improved starting from the next version of Cloud Native PostgreSQL.

-## Prometheus Operator example
+### Prometheus Operator example

-A specific cluster can be monitored using the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) by defining the following [PodMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/v0.47.1/Documentation/api.md#podmonitor)
+A specific PostgreSQL cluster can be monitored using the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) by defining the following [PodMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/v0.47.1/Documentation/api.md#podmonitor)
 resource: